WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 $v(\{1,2,3\})=9$
 $v(\{4,5\})=4$
 $(\color{orange}(\{1,2,3\},\{4,5\})\color{black},\color{red}(3,3,3,3,1)\color{black})$  where the orange part is the $CS$ and the red one is $\bar{x}$.
-This outcome respects the efficiency principle which says that the sum of the individual payoffs should sum the coalition payoff.
+This outcome respects the efficiency principle which says that the sum of the individual payoffs should sum up to the coalition's payoff.

 #### Superadditivity